-Offset name clearly implies that the two side of hinge will not align.
+Offset name implies that the two sides of the hinge will not align.
 Thus extending the door much outer from the frame on opening.
 This is especially helpful when you have thick cabinet doors that need to extend out from the frame so that they don’t bump the frame when you open them.

-One of the key factor that determines the luxury standards of a house is wood work.
-And to decor our house with modern furniture we have to spent around 40% of our budget.
-We ask Interior Designer to use best ply wood, laminate, etc. But we underestimate the role of hinges used in these wood work.
-For sustaining long life and durability of door and cabinets and wardrobes, etc, hinges play a important role.
+One of the key factors that determine the luxury standards of a house is woodwork.
+And to decor, our house with modern furniture we have to spent around 40% of our budget.
+We asked the Interior Designer to use the best plywood, laminate, etc. But we underestimate the role of hinges used in this woodwork.
+For sustaining long life and durability of door and cabinets and wardrobes, etc, hinges play an important role.